Cornayy/daehria/README.md

 # Daehria

 ## About
-Discord Bot written for fun in Javascript using discord.js.
+A Discord bot written for fun in Javascript using Discord.js & Node.js.

 ## Usage
 * Install the node packages.